vaadin/whereabouts/docs/design-decisions/DD002-20251023-ddd-marker-interfaces.md

 symptom of a failed API design.

 And that is how `Repository` ended up an empty marker interface.
-I can use it in ArchUnit tests to make sure that e.g. all public repository methods are using the `@Transactional` interface, but I'm free to define (and implement) only the repository methods I need for *every* repository.
+I can use it in ArchUnit tests to make sure that e.g. all public repository methods are using the `@Transactional` annotation, but I'm free to define (and implement) only the repository methods I need for *every* repository.